 Who We Are

-The OISA Board is comprised of volunteers who feel passionately about snowboarding and the opportunity which we provide for our members.
+The OISA Board is comprised of nominated and elected volunteers who feel passionately about snowboarding and the opportunity which we provide for our members.
 Currently our Board consists of the following members:

 Joined Board: 2015

 Jamie's grandparents met in the '30s riding in the back of an ambulance up Loveland Pass in Colorado and made sure that their children and grandchildren spent as much time on the mountain as possible.

 It was on one of those trips in the mid 80s that they paid for a snowboard lesson and rental.
 After a couple of seasons in Big Bear in the 90s, Jamie moved back to Colorado, then within a couple of years had the opportunity to relocate to Portland for work and has been here since.